ZEV Rebate FAQs

 Is the rebate available for dealer demonstrator vehicles?

-Dealers are encouraged to pass on the benefit to the vehicle purchaser, and purchasers should ask whether the dealer has applied for the rebate and seek for the rebate to be taken into consideration in the purchase price.
+If the dealer has licenced the vehicle, purchasers should seek for the rebate to be taken into consideration in the purchase price.

 Where can I get more information?